By its very nature, the professional nurse role is one of leadership.

 With all the changes currently underway in our healthcare delivery system and the nursing profession, all nurses must strive to emulate the hallmarks of good management and leadership and never stop working on our professional growth.
 We all need to stay informed and be politically saavy; we need to know what our professional journals and nursing organizations are saying and advance our education.

-In the end, all nurses must be visionaries, critical thinkers, skilled communicators and teachers.
+In the end, each nurse must be a nurse leader — a visionary, critical thinker, skilled communicator and teachers.
 And the good news is you do not need a formal manager or leader title required to do any of these things.

 Courses Related to ‘Leadership’